The 2025-2026 application is now closed. The 2026-2027 competition will open in Spring 2025.

 Mobility and Accessibility:

 While the Fulbright Program offers accommodations for Fulbrighters with disabilities, some host countries may not be as accessible for grantees who have a physical disability, and stigma may differ from one location to another.
-For example, countries may not have the infrastructure to accommodate wheelchairs on sidewalks or legally require accommodations for persons with disabilities.
+For example, countries may not have the infrastructure to accommodate wheelchairs on sidewalks or legally require accommodations for people with disabilities.
 It is important to research the host country to ensure accessibility and safety measures are met.

-• Fulbrighters can access mobility and accessibility resources at Mobility International USA (MIUSA)’s website
+• Fulbrighters can access mobility and accessibility resources at Mobility International USA (MIUSA)’s website.

 Race and Ethnicity: